Is homework slavery? Here is what you can do about it before it gets banned

 The 13th amendment to the Constitution, which outlawed slavery in 1865 after the Civil War, was ratified by Congress in 1866 and states: "Neither slavery nor involuntary servitude... shall exist within the United States."

 This Constitutional Amendment has not been updated since it went into effect more than a century ago; is it time for school administrators to update their policies?

-There is a lot more to homework then just completing it for the sake of completion or knowledge gain; there are some serious implications in doing so.
-For one thing, excessive homework can lead to unwanted school absence because students may feel too overwhelmed with their tasks at hand.
+There is a lot more to homework than just completing it for the sake of completion or knowledge gain; there are some serious implications in doing so.
+For one thing, excessive homework can lead to unwanted school absences because students may feel too overwhelmed with the tasks at hand.

 This could also put them against Constitutional rights as they would fall under involuntary servitude which prohibits anyone from being subject to labor (especially when this is not due punishment), except where such service includes work necessary for an individual's own self-protection or that protects another person’s life or health."